-NOTE: Written work
+NOTE: Written work in Lesson 1

-In the first part of each sequence in this course, the writing activities focus on using new vocabulary, rather than on using grammatical structures.
-The second and third parts provide written grammar activities.
+In the first lesson of each unit in this course, the writing activities focus on using new vocabulary, rather than on using grammatical structures.
+The second and third lessons provide written grammar activities.

 - Students can read the speech aloud or silently and then write answers to the questions in activity 6. - Students can complete the activities on pages 4-5 of their Workbooks.